 Capilano Pacific Trail

-A smaller landslide occurred at the same location in December 2019, and the trail had just been repaired.
-The January 6 slide was much larger and remains active, and further erosion has been observed on January 12.
-The cause appears to be unrelated to the recent repair work and is part of a larger slope instability that is now occurring.
-Staff are monitoring the slope and working with geotechnical engineers to reduce the risk from further slides.
+A smaller landslide occurred at the same location in December 2019, and the trail had been repaired.
+The cause of the landslide was determined not to be related to the recent repair but is part of a larger slope instability that is now taking place.